crccheck/CrapCrapCrap/src/extension/README.md

 Chrome doesn't support svg
 --------------------------

-Any icons listed in [`manifest.json`] have to be PNG.
-Any icons programmatically set (e.g. `browser.pageAction.setIcon`) will take SVG fine.
+All icons have to be PNG.

 Displaying popups